 For distinguished eating and a fantastic, cozy atmosphere, this is the place.
-It’s also THE place for cake, playing home to the famous Hopetoun Tea Rooms – cake heaven.
+It’s also THE place for cake, being home to the famous Hopetoun Tea Rooms - cake heaven.

 Block Place links right up with well-loved Block Arcade, a heritage Victorian building, complete with domed ceiling and mosaic flooring that is spacious and full of inviting stores – including Haigh’s Chocolates.
 (Grab some chocolate freckles for the kids while you're here, they are out of this world.)

 Again, this is not a spacious lane, and if you are taking baby, best to use a carrier rather than the pram.